-‘Imi Hale – Research, Education and Training Program provides support to Hawaiian-serving agencies in three areas:
+‘Imi Hale – Research, Education and Training Program has provided support to Hawaiian-serving agencies in three areas:

 - Research – supporting emerging Native Hawaiian investigators in health disparities research incorporating community based participatory research principles;